WRITTEN BY: BRUCE LOVELACE

 Can I use a tripod?

-A tripod would be awkward to use photographing the wolves as they move around their and is not needed.
+A tripod would be awkward to use photographing the wolves as they move around their areas.
+You'll be shooting with fast enough shutter speeds to avoid any blur from motion, soo a tripod is not needed.

 I hope you enjoyed my short photographic tour of the Lakota Wolfe Preserve.
 I encourage you to experience the raw power and elegance of these wolves in person and through your own camera lens.